cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ?
 What is your project named? › cosmjs-keplr
 ```

 This created a new `cosmjs-keplr` folder.
-Go there.
 There you can find a `/pages` folder, which contains an `index.tsx`.
 That's your first page.

 Run it, in the `cosmjs-keplr` folder: